Determine exactly where you stand financially

 - Subtract Total Living Expenses from Total Net Income.

-- If the amount is positive, you are living within your means and should consider paying down debt or investing the ‘excess’ money in a savings account or CD.
+- If the amount is positive, you are living within your means and should consider paying down debt or investing the ‘excess’ money in a savings vehicle such as a traditional savings account, a money market savings account or a savings certificate (CD).

 - If the amount is negative, you are spending more than your income.

-- Review each item in the expense list to determine which ones might be reduced.
+- Review each expense item on Pages 1 and 2 and determine which ones might be reduced.

 - Write the reductions in the peach column labeled Changes Needed.